skaes/time_bandits/README.md

 ## Release Notes

+## Version 0.12.2
+  -  fixed that completed line was logged twice in Rails test environment

 ## Version 0.12.1
   - support having the rails gem in a bundle without activating the time bandits railtie
   - automatically install the garbage collection time bandit in rails applications